How Fiberglass Pools Boost Home Value in Mississippi

 A complete fiberglass pool installation on the Mississippi Gulf Coast typically ranges from $45,000 to $85,000, depending on pool size, site conditions, decking, and features.
 Here is a general breakdown.

-Pool shell and installation: $35,000–$55,000 for a standard 12×28 to 16×36 fiberglass pool, including excavation, setting, backfill, plumbing, and basic equipment.
+Pool shell and installation: $35,000–$55,000 for a standard 12×28 to 16×36 fiberglass pool.
+Scope varies by builder and site, so compare quotes line by line.

 Decking and coping: $5,000–$15,000 depending on material choice and total square footage.